iHeartMedia Inc. (IHRT) Shares Decline Despite Market Challenges

 Sponsored

-The average price recommended by analysts for iHeartMedia Inc. (IHRT) is $6.58, which is $3.91 above the current market price.
-The public float for IHRT is 118.35M and currently, short sellers hold a 7.30% of that float.
-On June 15, 2023, IHRT’s average trading volume was 1.20M shares.
+The average price suggested by analysts for IHRT is $6.58, which is $4.05 above the current market price.
+The public float for IHRT is 118.35M, and currently, shorts hold a 7.30% of that float.
+The average trading volume for IHRT on June 22, 2023 was 1.21M shares.

 IHRT’s Market Performance

-IHRT’s stock has seen a -5.03% decrease for the week, with a 40.23% rise in the past month and a -23.45% fall in the past quarter.
-The volatility ratio for the week is 7.81%, and the volatility levels for the past 30 days are at 10.15% for iHeartMedia Inc. The simple moving average for the past 20 days is 22.89% for IHRT’s stock, with a -43.61% simple moving average for the past 200 days.
+IHRT’s stock has seen a -5.48% decrease for the week, with a 29.21% rise in the past month and a -22.82% fall in the past quarter.
+The volatility ratio for the week is 6.44%, and the volatility levels for the past 30 days are at 9.83% for iHeartMedia Inc. The simple moving average for the last 20 days is 10.98% for IHRT’s stock, with a simple moving average of -44.89% for the last 200 days.

 Analysts’ Opinion of IHRT